smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Recharge moves are similarly buffed.
 They have 75 base power, always crit, and they only recharge if they KO.
 Be careful - in return for a KO, they still give the foe a free switch-in _and_ a turn to set up.

-- Every DW ability other than on Chandelure is released.

 - Flower Gift now only boosts Sp.
 Def, but if Sunny Day is used while Cherrim is out, the next switch-in also receives +1 SpD